Zediogo96/React-Native-Utils/README.md

 # ReactNative-Utilities

-Repository to be used as a storage of utility React Native Components, Hooks, etc.
+Repository to be used as a store for utility React Native Components, Hooks, etc.